kchand23/homework6/README.md

 ## Due May 5 11:59PM
 Don't expect TAs to be available over the weekend.

+## Update May 1
+Your horse threads should only block if they are fighting over a contended (lane, position) on the track.

 ## Update April 30
 I've added a utility so that you can test if your horses are clashing, or occupying the same space on the track.
 I've also added two sample program outputs: results_clash.txt and results_clean.txt.